 The following table lists each grant of stock options during fiscal year 2005 to our named executive officers.
 No stock appreciation rights have been granted to these individuals.
 The potential realizable value set forth in the last column of the table is calculated based on the term of the option at the time of grant, which is ten years.
-This value is based on assumed rates of stock price appreciation of 5% and 10% compounded annually from the date of grant until their expiration date, assuming a fair market value equal to an assumed initial public offering price of \$9.00, minus the applicable exercise price.
+This value is based on assumed rates of stock price appreciation of 5% and 10% compounded annually from the date of grant until their expiration date, assuming a fair market value equal to the initial public offering price of \$7.00, minus the applicable exercise price.
 These numbers are calculated based on the requirements of the SEC and do not reflect our estimate of future stock price growth.
 Actual gains, if any, on stock option exercises will depend on the future performance of the common stock on the date on which the options are exercised.

-Individual Grants F Potential Realizable Value at Number of Shares Underlying Percent of Total Options Granted to Employees in Exercise Price Per Expiration Assumed Annual Rates of Stock Price Appreciation for Option Term tion for Name Options Granted Fiscal Year Share Date 5% 10% George W. LeMaitre David B. Roberts Peter R. Gebauer Kevin D. Kelly 66,873 (1)(2) 14.17% \$ 10.45 1/26/2015 \$ 281,534 \$ 862,239 Trent G. Kamke 15,000 (2) 3.18% \$ 11.78 11/21/2015 \$ 43,201 \$ 173,445
+Individual Grants Percent of Total Potential Realizable Value at Assumed Annual Rates of Number of Shares Underlying Options Granted to Employees in Exercise Price Per Expiration Stock Price ation for Name Options Granted Fiscal Year Share Date 5% 10% George W. LeMaitre David B. Roberts Peter R. Gebauer Kevin D. Kelly 66,873 (1)(2) 14.17% \$ 10.45 1/26/2015 \$ 63,681 \$ 515,337 Trent G. Kamke 15,000 (2) 3.18% \$ 11.78 11/21/2015 \$ 95,643